technicalclipper/Bug_Busters/README.md

 The AI:

 Compares the report code (hunter submission) with the uploaded contract code.

 Checks if the issue exists, is correctly described, and is relevant.

 Returns a strict JSON format confirming if the report is legit or not.

 Prevents abuse by flagging false, trivial, or misreported bugs.

 📥 Prompt Used
 text
+Copy
+Edit
-CopyEditCompare the submitted bug report (review code) to the provided smart contract code.
+Compare the submitted bug report (review code) to the provided smart contract code.
 Carefully check whether the vulnerability exists and is described correctly.
 Return response strictly as a JSON object: isLegit + reason.
 Do not explain or repeat the code.